 - teaching as inquiry and pedagogical practices for raising Pasifika achievement.

 These foci occur within the context of Te Whaariki, the New Zealand Curriculum 2007 and the The Pasifika Education Plan 2013-2017 (PEP).
-The PEP’s vision is for Five out of five Pasifika learners participating, engaging and achieving in education, secure in their identities, languages and cultures and contributing fully to Aotearoa New Zealand’s social, cultural and economic wellbeing.
-Achieving this vision requires shifting attitudes, thinking and practices in early childhood services, schools and CoL/ Kāhui Ako, at all levels and, particularly at the Governance, Leadership and in Senior Management teams in the first instance.
+The PEP’s vision is for five out of five Pasifika learners participating, engaging and achieving in education, secure in their identities, languages and cultures and contributing fully to Aotearoa New Zealand’s social, cultural and economic wellbeing.
+Achieving this vision requires shifting attitudes, thinking and practices in early childhood services, schools and CoL/ Kāhui Ako, at all levels and, particularly at the Governance, Leadership and in Senior Leadership teams in the first instance.

 This PLD programme will tailor, and be culturally responsive in, its service provision to support and enhance the social and cultural conditions necessary to bring about educational change for Pasifika students while keeping the learner at the centre.